govhackaustralia/govhack-tools/index.md

 ## Virtual Servers
 Many free services to try out virtual/cloud servers before scaling up: https://www.chunkhost.com/ or heroku or https://www.appfog.com/pricing/
+If your wifi starts to get congested, you can use [mosh](http://mosh.mit.edu/) to improve the performance of SSH under reduced network performance.

 ## Hosted Developer Tools